jwl-7/c0de_gr1nd/python_explanations/closest_int_same_weight.md

 # Find a Closest Integer with the Same Weight
-Define the _weight_ of a nonnegative integer _x_ to be the number of bits that are set to 1 in its binary representation.

-Write a program which takes as input a nonnegative integer _x_ and returns a number _y_ which is not equal to _x_, but has the same weight as _x_ and their difference, |_y_&minus;_x_|, is as small as possible.
-You can assume _x_ is not 0, or all 1s.
+The weight of a nonnegative integer is the number of 1-bits it has.
+Given a nonnegative integer _x_, find an integer _y_ with the same weight.

 ## Example
 ```